-About 65,000 people are born in Colorado every year, 97% in hospitals, 1.6% at home, and about 1% in birth centers.1 Colorado's rate of community birth is 2.6% and recent Elephant Circle Colorado survey data demonstrate this could increase by at least 25% just using existing infrastructure.
-The adoption of several of the changes described below could increase the capacity for community birth in Colorado by 50%.
+about 1% in birth centers.1 Colorado's rate of community birth is 2.6% and recent Elephant challed the control of the changes described below could increase the capacity for community birth in Colorado by 50%.

 Physicians deliver the vast majority of babies in hospitals (90%), Certified Nurse Midwives attend 8.7%, in Colorado the majority of home births are attended by Certified Professional Midwives (CPMs, also called Direct-Entry Midwives, DEMs, in Colorado), and due to staffing rules, the majority of birth center births are attended by CNMs.
 Certified Nurse Midwives and Certified Professional Midwives are independent providers in Colorado and both credentials meet the International Confederation of Midwives standards.